Jacky Davis

-She is a member of the British Medical Association council, and is a founder member of the national campaign Keep Our NHS Public.
+She is a member of the British Medical Association (BMA) council, and is a founder member of the national campaign Keep Our NHS Public.
 She is a campaigner for assisted dying, is on the board of Dignity in Dying and chairs Healthcare Professionals for Assisted Dying.

-She was called as a witness by the House of Commons Health Committee enquiry into Top–up fees in the NHS in January 2009.
+She was called as a witness by the House of Commons Health Committee enquiry into top–up fees in the NHS in January 2009.

 She was very active in the campaign against the Health and Social Care Act 2012.
-In particular she was vocal in the campaign against the BBC for failing, she claimed, to give sufficient exposure to the threat to the NHS.
+In particular she was vocal in the campaign that complained that the BBC failed to give sufficient exposure to the threat to the NHS.

-She co-edited and co-authored with Raymond Tallis the 2013 book NHS SOS: How the NHS Was Betrayed and How We Can Save It, the only description to date of the passage of Andrew Lansley's infamous Health and Social Care Act.
-The book blames three groups for allowing the legislation through - the Liberal Democrats in the Coalition, the leaders of the medical profession, in particular the BMA and the medical royal colleges, and the media.
+She co-edited and co-authored with Raymond Tallis the 2013 book NHS SOS: How the NHS Was Betrayed and How We Can Save It, about the passage of Andrew Lansley's infamous Health and Social Care Act.
+The book blames three groups for allowing the legislation through: the Liberal Democrats in the 2010 Cameron–Clegg coalition government, the leaders of the medical profession, in particular the BMA and the medical royal colleges, and the news media.